actions-marketplace-validations/kfear1337_CodeQL/README.md

 6. Perform CodeQL security analysis
 7. Force Upload SARIF reports for each programming language analyzed `(better than from Analyze default workflow)`
 8. Download Result as `Artifacts` in the `Workflow` when each programming language analyzed complete [**NEW**]
+9. The result, as `Artifacts`, is encrypted use `GPG Key` within a container of SARIF file. [**NEW**]

 ## Usage

 To use this workflow in your repository, follow these steps:

-1. Create a new file named `.github/workflows/codeql.yml` in your repository.
+1. Create a new file named `codeql.yml` inside the `.github/workflows` directory.
-2. Copy the contents of the `codeql.yml` file from the repository you mentioned into the newly created `codeql.yml` file.
+2. Copy the contents of the `action.yml` file from the repository you mentioned into the newly created `codeql.yml` file.
-3. Create a new directory named `.github/codeql` in your repository.
-4. Create a new file named `codeql-config.yml` inside the `.github/codeql` directory.
+3. Create a new file named `codeql-config.yml` inside the `.github/workflows` directory.
-5. Copy the contents of your CodeQL configuration file into the newly created `.github/codeql/codeql-config.yml` file.
+4. Copy the contents of your CodeQL configuration file into the newly created `.github/workflows/codeql-config.yml` file.
-6. Customize the workflow file and the CodeQL configuration file as needed.
+5. Customize the workflow file and the CodeQL configuration file as needed.
 You can adjust the timeout, permissions, and other settings according to your requirements.
-7. Commit and push the changes to your repository.
+6. Commit and push the changes to your repository.

 The workflow will now be triggered on `push` and `pull_request` events on the `main` branch, as well as daily at midnight (UTC), based on the provided configuration.

-Please make sure that the workflow file is located in the `.github/workflows` directory, and the CodeQL configuration file is located in the `.github/codeql` directory of your repository.
+Please make sure that the workflow file is located in the `.github/workflows` directory, and the CodeQL configuration file is located in the `.github/workflows/` directory of your repository.

 Feel free to modify the workflow file and the CodeQL configuration file to fit your specific needs and configurations.